 Hien Nguyen, a native of Vietnam, is the designer of the New Jersey Vietnam Veterans’ Memorial.
 He came to the United States as a college student in the last days of the war.
 He fled his homeland in 1975, days before the city of Saigon fell to the Communist forces from the North… Read More

 Foundation staff collects the items left at the Memorial.
 If they are deemed safe and appropriate to enter the permanent collection, they are cataloged and kept at the Museum.
-If you have questions about donating items to our collection contact Greg Waters at firstname.lastname@example.org.
+If you have questions about donating items to our collection contact Mike Thornton at firstname.lastname@example.org.